Follow TV Tropes

 Set in the 21st century, Earth and mankind has been plagued by various monster attacks.
 From the Ultra Planet U40, the Ultra People sent their strongest warrior Joneus to defend mankind by merging with Science Guard Party officer Choichiro Hikari.
 At the times of need, Joneus would be assisted by Elek, Loto and five other chosen warriors of U40 to his aid in against alien invaders.
 The first half of the show portray itself as a standard Ultra Series trope, going on with the standard formula of fighting monsters Once an Episode.
 Since The Ultraman is an anime instead of live action, the series took a liberal approach of monsters with varying forms, size and appearances.

-Starting from episode 37, Heller and his Heller Empire appear to invade the Planet U40 and set their target on Planet Earth as the next planet of invasion.
-With the series draws closer to its end, The Science Guard Party and Joneus took their battle to space and join the La Résistance in their attempts on fighting Heller while reclaiming their home planet.
+Starting from episode 37, Heller and his Heller Empire appear to invade Planet U40 and set their sights on Earth as the next target.
+As the series draws close to the end, The Science Guard Party and Joneus take their battle to space and join La Résistance in their fight with Heller to reclaim their home planet.

 Following the end of this series, it was succeeded by Ultraman 80, but the latter's Executive Meddling and poor ratings put the Ultra Series to another 15 years of hiatus.